Calbourne

 Calbourne is a village in the civil parish of Calbourne, Newtown and Porchfield, on the Isle of Wight, England.
 It is located 5 miles (8 km) from Newport in the west of the island.

-The village takes its name from the stream that passes through town, the Caul Bourne.
-The stream used to power five mills just north of the town.

-In the deed for the land produced in 826 CE, it is recorded as Cawelbourne.

 The village has a post office, a garage, a church and a public house, The Sun Inn.
 The garage is on the previous site of a blacksmith and wagonmaker.
 Calbourne is also the home of Westover cricket team, who play on the village green.

+Name

+Its name is taken from the river Caul Bourne, that the village was built around, probably meaning 'the stream where cole or cabbage grows', referring to sea-kale or sea-cabbage, from Old English cawel and burna.
+The first element could be an ancient Celtic river-name Cawel, with unknown, but the same origin as the river Cale (earlier Cawel) in Somerset.